valogonor/Hacker-News-Saltiness/README.md

 # Hacker-News-Saltiness

-This repository contains the data science portion for a web app that analyzes the "saltiness" of Hacker News comments.
+This repository contains the data science portion for a web app that analyzes the "saltiness" of Hacker News comments using sentiment analysis.